Gklimo/strava/README.md

 This project aims to provide a comprehensive view of athletes' performance by analyzing Strava activity data.
 By setting up a sophisticated ELT (Extract, Load, Transform) pipeline, we can track key performance indicators over time, compare activity types, and delve into the data on a per-athlete basis.
 The geospatial visualization of activities further allows us to uncover patterns and trends related to locations and movements.
 For the scope of this project we used data from 2 athletes.

 ## SOLUTION ARCHITECTURE
-The pipeline employs a multi-faceted approach, starting with data extraction from the Strava API into a Postgres database on RDS.
-Airbyte is then ingesting that data into Snowflake with CDC.
-It is processed through a series of DBT transformations.
-The whole pipeline is deployed on Dagster Cloud.
-Finally, the data is visualized with Preset for easy interpretation and insight gathering.
+This data pipeline architecture extracts data from the Strava API, staging it in a PostgreSQL instance hosted on AWS RDS.
+Data synchronization to Snowflake is handled by Airbyte, running on an EC2 instance, employing change data capture for efficient data transfer.
+Transformations are orchestrated through DBT, with the entire pipeline seamlessly deployed and managed on Dagster Cloud.
+Visual insights are rendered via Preset to deliver actionable intelligence.

 ![image](https://github.com/Gklimo/strava/assets/84771383/44fc7423-69a1-46c4-b240-80284b8b1fd9)